YagoLimaa/Wolvesville-Tools/README.md

 - **Item & Skin Marketplace**: Browse and discover the latest items and skins available in the game's shop, including active offers and battle pass rewards.
 - **Battle Pass Tracker**: Stay on top of your Battle Pass progress with detailed views of challenges, rewards, and seasonal content.
 - **Game Updates & Announcements**: Keep up-to-date with the latest news, changelogs, and announcements directly from the game.
-- **Role Rotations**: (If applicable to the game) Stay informed about current role rotations and optimize your gameplay.
+- **Role Rotations**:  Stay informed about current role rotations and optimize your gameplay.

 ## Technologies Powering Our Platform: